Refinitiv/refinitiv-ui/documents/src/pages/elements/pill.md

 <ef-pill role="none" aria-label="Ninja Tag">Ninja</ef-pill>
 ```

-* When pill is a removable pill, with `clears` attribute, users can trigger clears button by pressing a delete key.
+* When pill is a removable pill, with `clears` attribute, users can trigger clears button by pressing a **Delete** key.
 You can use `aria-label` to provide users for more detail.

 ```html
 <h3 tabindex="0" aria-label="List of tags.
 You can press delete key to delete each tag">List of tags</h3>